Paternity EXPERIENCE YOU CAN COUNT ON

 Sometimes, it is necessary to initiate a paternity lawsuit in order to verify the identity of a child's father.
 The people or entities eligible to file a paternity suit include:

 Litigation for paternity can be complex and sometimes contentious.
-Proper legal representation ensures that the case is presented in accordance with Texas law and that the rights of all involved parties are safeguarded.
+Proper legal representation helps ensure that the case is presented in accordance with Texas law and that the rights of all involved parties are safeguarded.
 Courts may use DNA testing to ascertain biological relationships, promote fair child support arrangements, and ensure appropriate decision-making rights for fathers.

 Why Choose Kay Polk, Attorney at Law?